mossmatters/HybPiper/README.md

 ### Features
 - Added `--exclude`  flag to be the inverse of `--target`: all sequences with the specified string will not be used as targets for exon extraction (they will still be used for read-mapping).
 Useful if you want to add supercontig sequence to the target file, but not use it for exon extraction.

+- Added '--addN' to `intronerate.py`.
+This feature will add 10 N characters in between joined contig when recovering the supercontig.
+This is useful for identifying where the intron recovery fails, and for annotation processing (i.e. for GenBank).

 ### Bug Fixes
 - Fixed misassembly of supercontigs when there are multiple alignments to different parts of the same exon.